Vicente Garrido Pastor: Life

-Vicente Garrido Pastor was born on 12 November 1896 in Benaguasil in the Valencia province in Spain as the last of seven children to Isidro Garrido and Desamparados (or Amparo) Pastor; he was baptized as "Isidro Vicente".
+Isidro Vicente was born on 12 November 1896 in Benaguasil in the Valencia province in Spain as the last of seven children to Isidro Garrido and Desamparados (or Amparo) Pastor.

-In 1910 he commenced his ecclesial studies and later received his ordination to the priesthood on 12 June 1921 in the metropolitan cathedral from Enrique Reig Casanova.
+In 1910 he commenced his ecclesial studies and later received his ordination to the priesthood] on 12 June 1921 in the metropolitan cathedral from Enrique Reig y Casanova.
 He served as a vicar first in Benimassot and later served for a few months as the coadjutor vicar for Albaida all spanning between 1922 and 1936 when the Spanish Civil War broke out.
 Garrido obtained a doctorate for his theological studies from the Universidad Pontificia de Valencia in 1922 and afterwards began teaching seminarians as a professor for both religious and philosophical studies.
-He was also an active promoter of women in the life of the Church and sought to help expand their role in the Church's mission.
+He was also an active promoter of women in the life of the Church and sought to help expand their role in the church's mission.

-Garrido became a canon in 1956 for the metropolitan cathedral where he served long hours in the confessional to hear penitents.
-The Archbishop of Valencia (and Venerable) José María García Lahiguera expressed his admiration and respect for the priest and noted that Garrido was a good listener and was also an encouraging spiritual director who valued the spiritual growth of his people.
-Garrido had also been organizing the Spiritual Exercises following the conclusion of the Spanish Civil War.
+Garrido became a canon in 1956 for the metropolitan cathedral.
+The Archbishop of Valencia, José María García Lahiguera, expressed his admiration and respect for Garrido and noted that he was a good listener and was also an encouraging spiritual director who valued the spiritual growth of his people.
+Garrido had also been organizing the Spiritual Exercises of Ignatius of Loyola following the conclusion of the Spanish Civil War.
 Garrido once helped prepare some girls for their First Communion and asked if some of them were willing to dedicate themselves to God in their lives.
-Garrido was surprised when one girl - Blessed María Francisca Ricart Olmos - raised her hand and replied that she would do so (she became a Servite nun killed during the Spanish Civil War).
+Garrido was surprised when one girl, María Francisca Ricart Olmos, raised her hand and replied that she would do so (she became a Servite sister which was killed during the Spanish Civil War).

 Garrido founded the Secular Institute of the Workers of the Cross on 13 June 1934; it received diocesan approval on 21 October 1964 from Archbishop Marcelino Olaechea and then the papal decree of praise from Pope Paul VI on 12 June 1971.

 He suffered from a painful illness a month before his death on 16 April 1975 and Archbishop Lahiguera celebrated his funeral with 100 priests in attendance.
 His remains are now housed in the Capilla de la Santa Cruz in Moncada in Valencia.